 Once the A/B test had run its course, the results were as follows:

-When presented with our message and word removal, 46.59% of users opted to whitelist or disable their ad-blockers to view the FT.
+When presented with our message and word removal, 46.59% of users opted to allow or disable their ad-blockers to view the FT.

 Our page view actually increased by 9.41% for the period of time that our test was in place.
 Though not statistically significant, it certainly is interesting.
 We believe people clicking on extra pages to make sure the words had returned may be the cause of this result.